 Experience life in an African village!
 Travel with LEAP and ThisWorldMusic® to Ghana, West Africa and learn traditional African dance, drumming, music, and art at the world-renowned Dagbe Cultural Institute & Arts Centre.

 Located in the scenic coastal village of Kopeyia, the Dagbe Institute’s rigorous instruction and authentic natural surroundings make for an experience unlike any other.
 In addition to taking intensive classes with local artists, LEAP students will have the opportunity to visit open-air markets, observe and take part in traditional village ceremonies and interact with local residents.

 In the capital city of Accra, the group will visit a drum maker’s workshop and be treated to a private performance and masterclass at the National Theatre with the acclaimed Ghana National Dance Ensemble.

-While ThisWorldMusic's UMass-accredited Ghana program is open to the general public, LEAP students who attend will enroll directly through LEAP/SMC.
-The Ghana Study Abroad program meets the Senior Project requirement and/or a LEAP Elective.
+ThisWorldMusic's UMass-accredited Ghana program is open to the general public.
+For LEAP students, the Ghana Study Abroad program meets the Senior Project requirement and/or a LEAP Elective.

 Course itinerary to include: